 Check the Battery Level of Bluetooth Devices Connected to a Mac

-Checking Bluetooth Device Battery Levels with the OS X Bluetooth Menu
+How to Check Bluetooth Device Battery Levels with Mac Bluetooth Menu

 This is by far the easiest method to quickly check on any connected devices battery level, though you will obviously need to have the Bluetooth menu enabled to be able to use this*.